mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2022-08-06-spring-boot-how-to-paginate-and-sort-for-join-queries.md

 ## Creating entities

 For the basic project, we will have School entity and Student entity.
 And our relationship between Student and School is the many-to-one.
-(Many stundents can belong to the one School)
+(Many students can belong to the one School)

 School entity: